luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 ~~~~~~~~~~~~~~~~~

 Brightness filter will filter out (invalidate, by setting to 0) all depth pixels for which input stereo camera image pixels are outside the configured
 min/max brightness threshold values.
-This filter is useful when you have high dynamic range scene, like outside on a bright day, or in general whenever
+This filter is useful when you have a high dynamic range scene, like outside on a bright day, or in general whenever
 stereo camera pair can directly see a light source:

 .. figure:: https://user-images.githubusercontent.com/18037362/216110871-fe807fc0-858d-4c4d-bbae-3a8eff35645d.png